ArielJalil/boto3_queries/README.md

                                   Center or cli: Access Keys  [default: sso] -a, --account TEXT              AWS Account ID in the Organization to run the query.
-  --org_check / --no-org_check    Organization checks, Disable this flag only
-                                  when you run query on stand alone account.
-                                  [default: org_check]
   -r, --region TEXT               AWS Region  [default: ap-southeast-2] --help                          Show this message and exit.
 ```